MadeWithCaneSugar/PygameProject/README.md

 Due to the massive similarities between how a snake functions and how a lightbike functions, the line is a thin one.

 The only major difference is that a snake has a finite tail, and a lightbike has an infinite tail.

+## Final Note as of Dec 4th 2022

+Admittedly in the pursuit of a quick throwtogether that would work for a a final project submission, I have neglected to make any recent changes to the readme.
+That's my bad.
+Even this edit has occured after submission.
+Oh well I suppose